YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * MUPIP FREEZE sends a DBFREEZEON/DBFREEZEOFF message to the system log for each region whose freeze state is changed.

 * A -RECOVER/-ROLLBACK for a database reverts to a prior database update state.
 Therefore, a -RECOVER/-ROLLBACK immediately after a MUPIP FREEZE -ON removes the freeze.
-However, -RECOVER/-ROLLBACK does not succeed if there are processes attached (for example when a process attempt a database update immediately after a MUPIP FREEZE -ON) to the database.
+However, -RECOVER/-ROLLBACK does not succeed if there are processes attached (for example when a process attempts a database update immediately after a MUPIP FREEZE -ON) to the database.

 FREEZE must include one of the qualifiers: